limitless-labs-group/limitless-exchange-rust-sdk/README.md

 - delegated-order service
 - websocket types and socket.io client surface

+**USE AT YOUR OWN RISK**

+This SDK is provided "as-is" without any warranties or guarantees.
+Trading on prediction markets involves financial risk.
+By using this SDK, you acknowledge that:

+- You are responsible for testing the SDK thoroughly before using it in production
+- The SDK authors are not liable for any financial losses or damages
+- You should review and understand the code before executing any trades
+- It is recommended to test all functionality on testnet or with small amounts first
+- The SDK may contain bugs or unexpected behavior despite best efforts

+**ALWAYS TEST BEFORE USING IN PRODUCTION WITH REAL FUNDS**

+For production use, we strongly recommend:

+1. Running comprehensive tests with your specific use case
+2. Starting with small transaction amounts
+3. Monitoring all transactions carefully
+4. Having proper error handling and recovery mechanisms

 ## Status

 This is the first full-surface parity pass.
 The crate is implemented against the Go SDK shape and verified locally with: